Muon pair production with hadronic vacuum polarization re-evaluated using precise data fits: Abstract

 \section{Abstract}

-The interference effect between leptonic radiative corrections and hadronic polarization functions is calculated via optical theorem for $\mu-$pair productions.
-Fine selected new data for the production cross section $\sigma_h(e^+e^-\rightarrow hadrons$) are used for calculation of hadronic vacuum polarization, which enter the dressed photon propagator in muon pair production.
-The result is compared with KLOE experiment for $\mu^{-}\mu^{+}$ production at $\phi $ meson energy, as well as the running fine structure coupling is compared with recent KLOE2 experiment for radiative return $\mu^{-}\mu^{+}$ production at $ \omega/\rho $ meson energy.
+Using optical theorem within sophisticated fits for exclusive hadronic productions in $e^+e^-$ collisions the interference between leptonic and hadronic vacuum polarization functions is considered and applied for calculation of $\mu-$pair productions below 3 GeV.
+Particularly, the dispersion relation for the pion production form factor was obtained, confirming a possible evidence for the light $\rho(1250)$ resonance.
+The inflated error was introduced and used to discriminate the quality of various phenomenological fits.
+Resulting hadronic vacuum polarization was compared with other conventional sources and compared with KLOE experiment for $\mu^{-}\mu^{+}$ production at $\phi $ meson energy.
+Furthermore, the obtained running fine structure coupling is compared with KLOE2 experiment for radiative return $\mu^{-}\mu^{+}$ production at $ \omega/\rho $ meson energy and careful analysis of the error stemming form various fits of combined data was made and discussed.